 - Books about Easter – I love the Very Hungry Caterpillar Easter Colours book.

 - Plastic eggs to find in the garden with small “treasures” hidden inside – I’ve got my eye on these pretties from Target.
+These make an excellent Easter Sunday treasure hunt option – fill them with sparkly craft items, fill them with trinkets, lego, jewellery, animal figurines – whatever your little one loves – and send them off on a chocolate-free Easter Egg hunt they’ll adore.

 In our family a little bit of treat food in moderation is ok.
 Luckily for me my kids are still young enough that they won’t notice if I eat some of their chocolate after they’ve gone to bed!